sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 ### Comparison of quantised vs continuous action distributions
-{% include image.html url="/images/play/quant_vs_not.png" description="We noticed neglible difference between actors with a quantised and non-quantised action distribution.
+{% include image.html url="/images/play/quant_vs_not.png" description="We noticed negligible difference between actors with a quantised and non-quantised action distribution.
 Both distributions used a mixture of 5 beta distributions, and each dimension of the actor's outputs was quantised into 256 bins as per the original paper." %}

 ### Comparison of deterministic vs probabilistic actors